 The future of the world is driven by data, and things around us become smart and connected by the use of connected devices.
 This can even result in completely new business areas.
-Three potential use cases for the future within the IOTA Data Marketplace could be:
+Three potential use cases for the future within a Data Marketplace could be:

-- A company decides to rent out their machines and measures the exact amount of time a customer used the machine and bills them accordingly with IOTA
+- A company decides to rent out their machines and measures the exact amount of time a customer used the machine and bills them accordingly with a cryptocurrency

-- The XDK confirms that a machine is operating under proper conditions and sets up these data transactions on the Tangle, for both the operator and supplier to see.
+- The XDK confirms that a machine is operating under proper conditions and sets up these data transactions on the DLT, for both the operator and supplier to see.

 - The XDK is used for an audit trail in a similar concept.
-If data must be transported under specific conditions, the XDK can monitor this and the IOTA Tangle creates a paperless record for all parties to follow.
+If data must be transported under specific conditions, the XDK can monitor this and the DLT creates a paperless record for all parties to follow.

 It can be said that any use case is feasible where the Bosch XDK measures sensor data and there are potential buyers for this data.
-The symbiosis of Bosch XDK, XDK2MAM and IOTA offers you the possibility to realize your own creative use case or business model.
+The symbiosis of Bosch XDK and different distributed ledger technologies offers you the possibility to realize your own creative use case or business model.

-Note: Bosch is in regular contact with numerous companies that deal with blockchain and related crypto-technologies, including the non-profit IOTA Foundation.
-From a Bosch point of view, the IOTA architecture comprises several interesting basic technologies.
+Note: Bosch is in regular contact with numerous companies that deal with blockchain and related distributed ledger technologies, including the non-profit IOTA Foundation.
 However, it is still only one of the approaches we are examining, evaluating, and testing for suitability.
 Ultimately, our aim is to establish what mechanisms will make the internet of things secure and trustworthy.
 These mechanisms include simple, cost-effective, and secure machine-to-machine payment transactions and contracts.
 Bosch is a member of the Trusted IoT Alliance and the Hyperledger Project, and has plans for further alliances in this area.